UQComputingSociety/cookbook/README.md

 ## Contributing

+You are only allowed to contribute recipes that you have cooked yourself.

 ### Recipe format

 Copy `recipes/template` to a file in the `recipes` directory with a `.tex` extension.
 The format we follow is from the [`cuisine` latex package](https://www.ctan.org/tex-archive/macros/latex/contrib/cuisine), and documentation for `cuisine` can be [found here](http://mirror.aarnet.edu.au/pub/CTAN/macros/latex/contrib/cuisine/cuisine.pdf).